sz92-UW/mos2-unet-defect-segmentation/README.md

 - Intersection-over-Union evaluation

 ## Results
 The model was trained to identify defect regions in MoS2 microscopy images.
-Training refinements improved the validation defect IoU from about 0.737 to about 0.84.
+Training records for different epoch settings are included, along with IoU comparison results and visual examples of predicted defect masks.

 ## Skills Demonstrated
 - Deep learning for materials images